Spontaneous wave function collapse from non-local gravitational self-energy: Wave function collapse

 where $u \in (-\infty, -u_{\rm min}] \cup [u_{\rm min}, \infty)$ and for the zero throat wormhole we have $u_{min}=l_0$.
 In general, $Q \ll M$, hence the mass dominates the geometry.
 We interpret this geometry mathematically as two congruent parts or ``sheets'', joined by a hyperplane at the wormhole throat.
 Due to quantum gravity effects, a smooth transition is expected to exist between the wormhole interior and the two external geometries.
 One can see the total mass/energy of the system if, for large distances $|u_{\pm}| \gg l_0$, we write

 where the energy is defined as

 It is interesting to see that the energy \eqref{energy2} of the wormhole system is exactly the same as the energy of the quantum system predicted by the Schrödinger--Newton equation in \eqref{energy1}.
+The equivalence between the quantum energy \eqref{energy1} and the wormhole energy \eqref{energy2} is nontrivial.
+In the quantum calculation, $E(r)$ comes from the Schr\"odinger–Newton equation with the regularized potential.
+In the wormhole calculation, $E(u_{\pm})$ comes from the asymptotic expansion of the metric function $f(u_{\pm})$ derived from the same T-duality-inspired action.
+Their agreement supports the ER=EPR conjecture within our non-local gravity framework: the entangled quantum state is geometrically represented by an ER bridge, and the collapse of the wave function corresponds to the instability of the wormhole.

 The wormhole configurations are quantum–mechanical objects.
 Thus, systems with higher mass are expected to be unstable, while systems with small mass can be stable for longer periods of time.
 In order to compute the characteristic timescale, we use the uncertainty relation $ \tau_{\rm collapse} \sim \frac{\hbar}{\Delta E}, $ where $\Delta E$ denotes the energy uncertainty.
 From Eq. \eqref{energy2}, we get the uncertainty in energy as $ \Delta E \sim \frac{M^2}{2u_{\pm}^2} {\Delta u_{\pm}}. $ If we assume that the uncertainty in distance is of the order of the distance, {\it i.e.}, $\Delta u_{\pm} \sim u_{\pm}$, and restoring the physical constants $\hbar$, $c$, and $G$, the instability timescale of the wormhole becomes